 A solution of natural elements (soil, cement, etc.) is injected through the hole to fill the void.
 As the solution expands the fallen slab is raised back into place.

 An alternative method, slab jacking is polyurethane injection.
 Similar to the slab jacking process, polyurethane is injected through holes into the concrete to fill the voids below.
 Instead of filling the space with natural elements, dense and lightweight materials are used.

 Advantages of Mud jacking

-- When compared to replace the whole structure, the cost of slab jacking is low.
+- When compared to replacing the whole structure, the cost of slab jacking is low.

 - The place where slab jacking has been done can be used in about one hour.